-We only have eight years left to limit climate change catastrophe.
+We only have 10 years left to limit climate change catastrophe.
 The UN says that governments and big business need to make big changes for the planet, but that there’s also power in small wins, multiplied many times over.

 100 Ways in 100 Days meets that need.
 It’s a highly scalable e-learning business, delivered via the workplace.
 It uses engaging psychology and neuroscience to motivate people to think, live and act more sustainably, fast.
 All employees, from C-suite to ‘factory floor’ will be involved.

 It will help organisations meet incoming environmental, social, governance (ESG) criteria.
 It will save them money, save energy, be team building, enhance reputations and attract and retain staff.

 Following initial set-up 100 Ways will be low cost to refresh and develop, year after year.
 It’s high margin too, with no limit to the number of participants on its platform.
 Once they’re 100 Ways accredited organisations can renew or upgrade.

 There are endless ideas for brand extensions and partnerships.
 It will launch in the UK first, then be licenced internationally.

 A portion of profits will go to environmental causes.
 100 Ways is a revenue-driving ‘business that does good’, rather than a NFP social enterprise.

 The first app of its kind created for the disabled community to practice yoga safely at home.
 The app will assess your ability, adapt to your pace, monitor your progress, and recommend workouts based on your individual metrics.

 In addition we would like to offer evidence-based pain education through podcasts, brain training, meditations, and written exercises, to help users understand and reduce chronic pain and anxiety.